Boris Kowerda

-Boris Sofronovich Kowerda (Бори́с Софро́нович Коверда́, 21 August 1907 – 18 February 1987), also known as Koverda, was a White émigré, monarchist, editor, and proofreader convicted of murdering Pyotr Voykov, Soviet ambassador to Poland in 1927 in Warsaw.
+Boris Sofronovich Kowerda (Бори́с Софро́нович Коверда́, 21 August 1907 – 18 February 1987), also known as Koverda, was a Russian White émigré, monarchist, editor, and proofreader convicted of assassinating Pyotr Voykov, a Soviet party functionary who was a leading figure in the murder of the Romanov family serving as ambassador to Poland, in 1927 in Warsaw.

+Kowerda was sentenced to life in prison for the assassination, which was later reduced to 15 years.
+He was released under an amnesty in 1937, after serving 10 years.

 Biography

 Early life

-Boris Kowerda, also known as Koverda, born 21 August 1907 in Vilnius (Wilno) then part of the Russian Empire, was the son of a public school teacher, a Socialist-Revolutionary of Polishchuk origin, Sofron Iosifovich Kowerda, who was a participant in the White movement during the Russian Civil War and on the side of the Germans during World War II.
+Boris Kowerda, also known as Koverda, born 21 August 1907 in Vilnius (Wilno) then part of the Russian Empire, was the son of a public school teacher, a Socialist Revolutionary of Poleshuk origin, Sofron Iosifovich Kowerda, who was a participant in the White movement during the Russian Civil War and on the side of Nazi Germany during World War II.
 He considered himself Russian by culture and nationality.
 From 1915 to 1920, he was with his mother Anna Antonova and sisters Irina and Lyudmila during the evacuations in Samara, where he witnessed the Red Terror, in particular, the death of his cousin and the execution of a family friend, the priest Lebedev.
 The family returned to Wilno, which subsequently became a part of the Second Polish Republic.